kannibalox/pyrosimple/docs/usage-pyrotorque.md

 dry_run = true
 ```

-As seen in the `stats` job, there are four main settings for a job:
+As seen in the example `stats` job, there are four main settings for a job:

 - `handler` defines what class will run.
 You shouldn't need to
   understand what this means unless you're writing custom jobs, see